Xingtao/ReinforceLearningIntro/solutions/chapter5/selected-solutions.md

 > ![](figures/exercise_5-3.png "Exercise 5.3")

 `Exercise 5.4`
-> Weighted importance-sampling has bias towards Vb and Vb is a random policy, so its error increase for the initial episodes.
+> Weighted importance-sampling has bias towards Vb and Vb is a random policy, so its error increases for the initial episodes.

 `Exercise 5.5`
 > ![](figures/exercise_5-5.png "Exercise 5.5")